fredhase/simple-pdf-generator/README.md

 This project requires the user to install fpdf at least once.

-This can be done by adding "!pip install fpdf" in a single cell, separated from the project's main cell.
+This can be done by adding "!pip install fpdf" in a single cell and the running this cell, separated from the project's main cell.